What do you think happens when you screw up your VP of Sales hire?

 But if they’re not clear on their superpowers and don’t quantify or qualify what they’re looking for, then they’ll get stuck on what it could be like working with you instead of what it’s really like in practice.

 This is another recipe for mishire disaster.

-I’ll show you exactly how to do this later on in this guide but, before I do, there’s a few more mistakes you’ll want to avoid that should be discussed first:
+I’ll show you exactly how to do this later on in this guide but, before I do, there are a few more mistakes you’ll want to avoid that should be discussed first: